turingschool-examples/frontend-mod-1-prework/day_2/questions.md

 ### 6. What are the boolean values in JavaScript?

 Boolean values evaluate if a statement is correct or not.
-It can be expressed by either a `true` or a `false` input.
+It can be expressed by either a `true` or a `false` output.

 ### 7. In JavaScript, how would you evaluate if `2` is equal to `25`?
 What is the result of this evaluation?